JackTschetter/memory-safety-attacks/README.md

 ## About

 Lab related to memory safety in C. The emphasis in this lab continued to be on understanding low level code.
-Unlike the previous two labs this lab moved on from identifying the vulnerabilities and was more concerned with the later stages of an attack.<br><br>
+Unlike the previous two labs this lab moved on from identifying the vulnerabilities and was more concerned with the later stages of an attack.<br>

 The GNU project debugger (GDB) continues to be useful for this lab.
 If you are reading this and are in need of a refresher check out this [GDB manual](https://sourceware.org/gdb/current/onlinedocs/gdb.html/index.html).
 You can also use the help command while GDB is running.